top of page

 Groups and people doing anti-racist work, such as @colorofchange @weinspirejustice @showingupforracialjustice

-Contemplative Prayer continues: Tuesday, Thursday, & Saturday from 9-10 AM via Zoom
+Contemplative Prayer: Tuesday, Thursday, & Saturday from 9-10 AM via Zoom

 We offer Contemplative prayer via Zoom.
 Contemplative Prayer is silent with the beginning and ending marked by a bell.
 You can practice meditation, silent prayer, journal, or otherwise enjoy the collective quiet.
 Thank you to Susan Spencer for offering to anchor this practice once again, especially the Saturday, during this time.
 Please feel free to reach out to the office for the Zoom access information: office@staidansf.org.

-Morning Prayer continues: Mon, Wed, Fri at 7:30 AM in person and via Zoom
+Morning Prayer: Mon, Wed, Fri at 7:30 AM - M/W Hybrid, Fri via Zoom

 We offer Morning Prayer in hybrid mode (at church and via Zoom) on Mondays and Wednesday, and on Fridays via Zoom only.
 Please feel free to reach out to the office for the Zoom access information: office@staidansf.org.